IDS Peak comfortSDK, genericSDK, IPL, and AFL developer manuals are external documents. Please contact us if you need them.

 uEye+ XC USB 3, uEye+ XCP USB 3, uEye+ XLE USB 3, and uEye+ XLS USB 3

 Using DeviceLinkThroughputLimit is the recommended way to control your bandwidth.
 The unit in bytes per second allows a quite precise and intuitive control of the data throughput.
-If the DeviceLinkThroughputLimit is set to a value that is small enough, data transfer via USB 2 Hi-Speed connections can become possible.
+USB 2 "Hi-Speed" connections can become possible by decreasing DeviceLinkThroughputLimit to a small enough value.
 However, the stability of the transfer is strongly dependent on the system and the system load.

 Keep in mind: The bandwidth defined in the DeviceLinkThroughputLimit is achieved by inserting pauses after each image line.
 Depending on the image width, this can slow down the readout time of the sensor, which in turn increases the rolling shutter effect on rolling shutter sensors.